Lockheed, union in tentative pact to end strike

 Terms of the tentative deal were not disclosed.
 The agreement was announced after meetings Wednesday through Saturday facilitated by the U.S. Federal Mediation and Conciliation Service.

-Members of the IAM rejected the company's previous offer on April 22 and went on strike on April 23, largley over pension and health care benefits.
+Members of the IAM rejected the company's previous offer on April 22 and went on strike on April 23, largely over pension and health care benefits.

 Lockheed has been under pressure from the Pentagon to curb such costs, a contributor to overruns in the nearly $400 billion F-35 program for the planned purchase of 2,443 aircraft.
 It is the Pentagon's costliest arms purchase yet.